 • Split community amenities & apartment features up into two separate categories and use large icons for quick visual scanning.
 Only display the most important features by default.

 Overall, everyone loved the new vision.
 I got a lot of helpful feedback from leadership as well as from our SEO team and I made some updates and iterations to explore how to balance this cleaner look with SEO optimization needs.
-Then I helped prep the design options for user testing to validate that the changes really do improve the user experience of the page.
+Then I helped prep the design options for user testing to validate that the changes really did improve the user experience of the page.